libp2p/rust-libp2p/.github/pull_request_template.md

 ## Notes & open questions

 <!--
-Any notes, remarks or open questions you have to make about the PR which don't need to go into the final commits messages.
+Any notes, remarks or open questions you have to make about the PR which don't need to go into the final commit message.
 -->

 ## Change checklist